ZedThree/HPCAcademyFortran/Fortran.md

   with `end program <label>`
 - Line 2: `implicit none`: Historical reasons!
 Old Fortran had implicit
   typing: more on this later
-- Line 3: A comment, begins with `!`
+- Line 3: A comment, begins with `!` (ignore everything after this)
 - Line 4: Print some text to screen

 ## Compiling code